 - Steaks and Seafood: The Shrimper, Palmetto Oyster House, Willie Sue’s

-- Southern Cooking: Simply Southern Bistro, Second Mill Diner, Country Fixins, Maryann’s Deli, Cut Rate Soda Fountain, Guignard Diner
+- Southern Cooking: Simply Southern Bistro, The Restaurant at Second Mill, Country Fixins, Maryann’s Deli, Cut Rate Soda Fountain, Guignard Diner

 7.)
 Explore the Water

 - Pack’s Landing on Lake Marion, offers a public access boat ramp and parking, with prized catfish and bass fishing excursions available throughout the year.